-At the request of the former Bierton with Broughton Parish Council, the local planning authority, Aylesbury Vale District Council (AVDC), designated a Neighbourhood Area (NA) on 8 September 2016, under the provisions of the Localism Act and the Neighbourhood Planning Regulations 2012.
+At the request of Bierton with Broughton Parish Council, the local planning authority, Aylesbury Vale District Council (AVDC), designated the Neighbourhood Area (NA) on 8 September 2016, under the provisions of the Localism Act and the Neighbourhood Planning Regulations 2012.

-Subsequently, the Parish Council set up a Steering Group (SG) to prepare a Neighbourhood Plan (NP) for this area.
+Subsequently, the Parish Council set up a Steering Group to prepare a Neighbourhood Plan for this area.